 On December 16, 2021, the PCAOB issued a report on its determinations that it is unable to inspect or investigate completely PCAOB-registered public accounting firms headquartered in Mainland China or Hong Kong, because of positions taken by PRC authorities in such jurisdictions.
 This includes our auditors, which are headquartered in Hong Kong.
 On August 26, 2022, the PCAOB announced that it had signed a Statement of Protocol with the CSRC and the Ministry of Finance of China, which grants the PCAOB complete access to audit work papers and other information so that it may inspect and investigate PCAOB-registered accounting firms headquartered in Mainland China and Hong Kong.
 On December 15, 2022, the PCAOB issued a report that vacated its December 16, 2021 determination and removed Mainland China and Hong Kong from the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms.
-The PCAOB has since then conducted inspections of certain PCAOB-registered public accounting firms headquartered in Mainland China and Hong Kong of certain PCAOB-registered public accounting firms headquartered in Mainland China and Hong Kong of certain PCAOB-registered public accounting firms headquartered in Mainland China and Hong Kong, among other jurisdictions.
+The PCAOB has since then conducted inspections of certain PCAOB-registered public accounting firms headquartered in Mainland China and/or Hong Kong and has found deficiencies in certain of the audits reviewed.
+Each year, the PCAOB will determine whether it can inspect and investigate completely audit firms in Mainland China and Hong Kong, among other jurisdictions.

 While our auditors currently can be inspected by the PCAOB, whether the PCAOB will continue to be able to satisfactorily conduct inspections of PCAOB-registered public accounting firms headquartered in Mainland China and Hong Kong is subject to uncertainty and depends on a number of factors outside the control of we and our auditors.
 For example, should the regulatory authorities in Mainland China or Hong Kong obstruct or otherwise fail to facilitate the PCAOB's access in the future, the PCAOB will consider the need to issue a new determination.
-If PubCo in the future files an annual report containing an audit report issued by a registered public accounting firm that the PCAOB has determined it is unable to inspect or investigate completely because of a position taken by an authority in the foreign jurisdiction, PubCo's securities would become subject to the trading prohibitions under the HFCAA if PubCo is identified as a Commission-Identified Issuer for two consecutive years.
-The delisting of PubCo's securities, or the threat of PubCo's securities being delisted, may substantially impair your ability to sell PubCo's securities when you wish to do so and the value of your investment.
+If we in the future file an annual report containing an audit report issued by a registered public accounting firm that the PCAOB has determined it is unable to inspect or investigate completely because of a position taken by an authority in the foreign jurisdiction, our securities would become subject to the trading prohibitions under the HFCAA if we are identified as a Commission-Identified Issuer for two consecutive years.
+The delisting of our securities, or the threat of our securities being delisted, may substantially impair your ability to sell our securities when you wish to do so and the value of your investment.
 Our brand and our ability to conduct our business operations and raise capital on acceptable terms, or at all, would also be materially and adversely affected.